 Although wild animals might be cute from a distance or on YouTube videos, it’s a much different matter when they make their way into your home.
 This is especially true if the animal dies while in or around your house.
 If this happens to you, you shouldn’t handle it yourself.
 Instead, you should call licensed pest control operators for their dead animal removal services.
 Not only can locating the creature be tricky, but it can be a messy process that could potentially be hazardous to your health.
 Carcass disposal should be taken care of by experienced professionals.
 That being said, you’ll need to know when to call for assistance.
 If you’re experiencing any of the three following signs, be sure to call us right away.
 Otherwise, the problem will only get worse!

-The most obvious sign that you need to contact the experts for dead animal removal?
+- Awful Odor The most obvious sign that you need to contact the experts for the removal of dead animals.
 A terrible smell inside or outside your home.
 Decomposition is always accompanied by an odor, so at some point, you’ll likely be hit in the face with the smell.
 It’s not just smelly animals who give off a stench, either!
 While dead skunk odor can be awful, little squirrels and mice can produce a huge stink, too.
 And considering that a female house mouse can give birth to a handful of babies every three weeks, you could soon have a big pest problem on your hands.
 However, if an animal has died inside your home, you may not notice a constant odor; it often ebbs and flows with the air flow.
-As professionals, we know where animals are most likely to go when they’re about to expire, but we also understand how to locate the source of an odor within or around your home.
+As professionals, we know where animals are most likely to go when they’re about to die, but we also understand how to locate the source of an odor within or around your home.

 Experiencing any of the above?
 It’s time to invest in professional dead animal removal.
 For more information on our pest control services, please contact Animal Control Specialists today.